Hey Baby (No Doubt song): Live performances

 No Doubt performed the song live during a number of public appearances, beginning with an appearance at the 2002 Billboard Music Awards held on December 4, 2001.
 Their headline Rock Steady Tour in 2002 also used "Hey Baby" in its set list.
 The accompanying video release, Rock Steady Live, includes the live segment where the single was performed as well.

 In other media

-The song is used in the films New York Minute and A Girl Like Me: The Gwen Araujo Story.
+The song is used in the films New York Minute (2004) and A Girl Like Me: The Gwen Araujo Story.
+It also heard on Nickelodeon's Ned's Declassified.

 Credits and personnel

 Credits adapted from Rock Steady booklet: